dheavy/tars/README.md

 mypleasure "TARS" — scraper CLI
 ================================

-### A Python based command line interface application, replacing Node.js, that crawls and scrapes content from websites ("providers").
+### A Python based command line interface application, replacing Node.js, that crawls and scrapes content from websites (using so-called "probes").

 ---